Survey Procedures In Dentistry

 - For examining the population group, permission should be taken from the concerned authority.

-- Budget should be prepared which consists of all resources for performing the survey.
+- A budget should be prepared that consists of all resources for performing the survey.

 - Survey teams should be equipped and ready to provide emergency care.